-The Rotax engine was a reliable unit.
-Unfortunately it was an old design.
-The lack of power compared to bikes like the Laverda Atlas meant it had difficulty producing sales.
-However it was a lovely bike to ride with great ground clearance for a big bike.
-Aprilia used the top grade cycle parts they were known for, which meant everything worked very well.
+The Rotax based engine was a reliable unit but it was an old design with a lack of power compared to bikes like the Laverda Atlas.
+However it was a lovely bike to ride.
+The usual top grade cycle parts Aprilia are renowned for using meant everything worked well.
 Just not quite well enough.

 Moto Guzzi Quota

-The Moto Guzzi Quota was the first real shot at the Adventure Bikes market by Moto Guzzi.
-An all new twin beam perimeter chassis with removable lower engine stays was a real change from the tubular steel chassis that the Mandelo Del Lario factory had used for years.
+The Quota was the first real shot at the Adventure Motorcycle market by the Moto Guzzi factory.
+An all new twin beam perimeter chassis with removable lower engine stays was a real change from the tubular steel chassis the Mandelo Del Lario factory had used for years.

-Top quality cycle parts meant the price was high and this unfortunately led to poor sales.
+Top quality cycle parts meant the price was high and this was another factor that unfortunately led to poor sales.

 Benelli Tre-K Amazonas

 Benelli were in trouble.
-The sportsbike market was failing so they saw the adventure bike market as a possible way to save the company.
+The sportsbike market was failing and they saw an adventure bike as a possible way to save the company.
 The only engine they had to work with was the 1000cc 3 cylinder monster that had powered their superbikes.

 This meant the Benelli Tre-k had to be aimed at the Sports Touring end of the Adventure Motorcycles market.
-Over 120hp and 115Nm of torque made this a real handful (think of a Triumph Tiger on steroids with no traction control or other rider aids) and it just didnt have the off road ability to break into the real Adventure Bike market.
+Over 120hp and 115Nm of torque made this a real handful and it just didnt have the off road ability to break into the real Adventure Bike market.

-Another rare monster of an Adventure Bike is the Moto Morini Gran Paso.
+Another rare monster in the Adventure Motorcycle market is the Moto Morini Gran Paso.
 The 1200cc V-Twin engine made it too heavy to be capable of anything but light trails.
 The trellis frame and top grade cycle parts made it a formidable package but a high price and very low production numbers mean it is a rare sight on the roads.

 Husqvarna 701 Enduro LR

 At just 155Kg dry weight this is the opposite extreme of Adventure riding to the big capacity heavyweight bikes we so often see.
-An enduro bike adapted for the adventure market more than a true adventure Bike, it will take you beyond the reach of most other motorcycles.
+An enduro bike adapted for the adventure market more than a true adventure motorcycle, it will take you beyond the reach of most other bikes.

-The high ground clearance and long travel suspension push the seat height up to a towering 925mm.
-Even with the sag of the suspension, that can make it a handful for riders who arent tall.
+The high ground clearance and long travel suspension mean seat height is a towering 925mm.
+Even with the sag of the suspension that can make it a handful for riders who arent tall.

 Husaberg FE650 Enduro

-If well looked after the Husaberg engine is a reliable workhorse.
-Plenty of Rally Accesories are available.
-It can easily be turned into the sort of Adventure Motorcycle that knows no limits.
+The Husaberg gets a bad rap for reliability.
+They are high on maintenance, but if well looked after the Husaberg engine is a reliable workhorse.
+With plenty of Rally Accesories it can easily be turned into the sort of Adventure Motorcycle that really knows no limits.

-With the Nordwest Gilera took the decision to make their Off-Road oriented RC600R more road friendly.
-Little did they know it at the time but they made what was to all intent and purposes the very first factory Supermoto.
+With the Nordwest, Gilera took the decision to take their Dakar winning RC600R package and make it more road friendly.
+Little did they know it at the time, but they made what was to all intent and purposes the very first factory Supermoto.

 As an adventure bike it had limitations but the ‘crouching tiger’ like Supermoto riding position made this a great bike to fly along twisty roads.
 Physically small and agile with more power than the RC600 it was an exciting bike to ride.